-We asked the group if any of the young people with SEND would be interested in having a group that seperately tackles issues related to SEND.
-A group of young people said that they would be interested and so the SEND Youth Voice Group was born.
+We asked the group if any of the young people with SEND would be interested in having a separate group that tackles issues related to SEND, the response was positive and so the SEND Youth Voice Group was born.

 Staff and peer mentors facilitate the SEND Youth Voice Group in a way that empowers young people to communicate through dance, drama, art and words if they choose.